ismailmajeeb/Build-System/README.md

 - Multiple compiler support

 **Note:** The CMake configuration is recommended for new projects due to its cross-platform capabilities and modern features.

+---

+This refined `README.md` provides a clear and organized overview of the build systems, making it easier for users to understand and use them effectively.